TechnicJelle/CMGT_GraduationReport/report.typ

 #import "Plots/Output/Attempt 002 - No more WaitDevice, Closed Everything/table.typ": table002
 #figure(
 	table002,
-	caption: [Statistics from when the wait calls were included] ) <att002_table>
+	caption: [Statistics of run #sym.hash​002 of the performance tests] ) <att002_table>

 #figure(
 	image("Plots/Output/Attempt 002 - No more WaitDevice, Closed Everything/plot.svg"),
-	caption: [Line plot of the frametimes from when the wait calls were included] ) <att002_plot>
+	caption: [Line plot of the frametimes of run #sym.hash​002 of the performance tests] ) <att002_plot>

 #figure(
 	image("Plots/Output/Attempt 002 - No more WaitDevice, Closed Everything/hist.svg"),
-	caption: [Histogram of the frametimes from when the wait calls were included] ) <att002_hist>
+	caption: [Histogram of the frametimes of run #sym.hash​002 of the performance tests] ) <att002_hist>